derektypist/project-euler-001/README.md

 # Project Euler 001 - Multiples of 3 and 5

 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3,5,6 and 9.
 The sum of these multiples is 23.
 The aim is to find the sum of all the multiples of 3 or 5 below a certain number `n`.
+Information is at [Project Euler 001](https://projecteuler.net/problem=1).

 ## UX